 To help customers find the parts they needed, TI long ago began offering its customers a part matching service.
-A TI sales representative would run the customer's BOM through their database to determine which TI integrated circuits (ICs) met their specifications.
-This database included not only TI products, but also cross referenced equivalent ICs from other vendors so TI could recommend TI replacements for both TI and non-TI devices.
-Since TI's philosophy is to minimize end of life for its parts, the company is often able to help customers find comparable replacements for ICs that have been discontinued by competitors.
+A TI sales representative would run the customer's bill of materials (BOM) through their database to determine which TI integrated circuits (ICs) met their specifications.
+This database included not only TI products, but also cross-referenced equivalent ICs from other vendors so TI could recommend TI replacements for both TI and non-TI devices.
+Since TI's philosophy is to minimize end-of-life for its parts, the company is often able to help customers find comparable replacements for ICs that have been discontinued by competitors.

-In 2013, as part of its ongoing commitment to operational excellence, TI set out to enhance its device matching service.
+As part of its ongoing commitment to operational excellence, TI set out to enhance its device matching service.
 The company's business goals were to enable customers to find the product information they need more quickly and make it so easy that customers would return to use the service again and again.
-To achieve those goals, project leaders decided to make the cross reference service available online to sales teams, resellers and customers so they could perform self-service searches for relevant parts and cross references.
-At the same time, the team wanted to expand the cross reference data to maximize the number of matches for the customer.
+To achieve those goals, project leaders decided to make the cross-reference service available online to sales teams, resellers and customers so they could perform self-service searches for relevant parts and cross references.
+At the same time, the team wanted to expand the cross-reference data to maximize the number of matches for the customer.

 Building Out Cross References, Self-Service

 TI established the first cross-reference database for TI more than 13 years ago.
 Today, the company's enhanced cross-reference service delivers greater value to customers than ever before.